flopreynat/flopreynat/_posts/2015-07-22-why-jekyll.markdown

 I've been using Wordpress (most times) and Perch (a few times) to create most of my personal/client/others' websites, and despite having nagged a few times about performance or bloated code, it was most of the time down to me.

+Jekyll is however a static site generator, therefore no database, nor server-side languages are needed, which makes the site lightning fast, and bloody appealing for this particular use case...

 > Transform your plain text into static websites and blogs

-Jekyll is a static site generator, therefore no database, nor server-side languages are needed, which makes the site lightning fast.

 Install was a bit of an experience, epecially if you don't really know what you're doing (like me).
 But since I managed to do it eventually, a fucking monkey would do it with one hand tied behind his back.